RubixML/ML/README.md

 ```

 ### Sparse Random Projector
-A Random Projector is a dimensionality reducer based on the [Johnson-Lindenstrauss lemma](https://en.wikipedia.org/wiki/Johnson-Lindenstrauss_lemma) that uses a random matrix to project a feature vector onto a user-specified number of dimensions.
-It is faster than most non-randomized dimensionality reduction techniques and offers similar performance in regards to maintaining the information in the data.

-The sparse version uses a random matrix sampled from a sparse uniform distribution (mostly 0s).
+The Sparse Random Projector uses a random matrix sampled from a sparse uniform distribution (mostly 0s) to project a sample matrix onto a target dimensionality.

 ##### Continuous *Only*